lollum/lollum-page-builder/README.md

 - **multiple** (`String`, "true" or "false")

 ## Templates
 The plugin looks in `lollum-page-builder/templates/block-id.php` or in `yourtheme/lollum-page-builder/block-id.php` to load the block template.
 The `$lpb_data` variable is passed to each template.
-You can get the value of each option with `$lpb_data[ name-of-the-option ]`.
+You can get the value of each option with `$lpb_data[ 'name-of-the-option' ]`.

 ## Can I use this plugin with other themes, premium or free?
 Yes.